Azerbaijan's Central Bank auctions off its notes

 By Trend

-The Baku Stock Exchange (BSE) has held an auction for notes of the Central Bank of Azerbaijan (CBA) worth 30 million manat ($17.6 million) with a circulation period of 252 days, Trend reports citing the BSE.
+The Baku Stock Exchange (BSE) held an auction for notes of the Central Bank of Azerbaijan (CBA) worth 30 million manat ($17.6 million) with a circulation period of 84 days, Trend reports citing the BSE.

-According to the CBA, five investors submitted eight bids during the auction.
+According to the CBA, six investors submitted 10 bids during the auction.